Stop The Horde

 As another personal gripe, you’re informed via your minimap and an audio cue that a horde is approaching from a certain direction.
 However, when you move all your forces to that part of your camp, the attack comes from a different direction which can lose precious seconds as you scramble your forces together and head off to the other part of the outer walls.
 While the controls are acceptable enough for console, this is also a game that’ll inevitably play far better on PC than the cumbersome PS4 set-up, especially given the finicky nature of selecting individual units to move.

 They Are Billions is one of those games that will undoubtedly improve over time.
 Given Numantian Games’ desire to improve the campaign mode, I wouldn’t be surprised if we see other community-requested features added too.
-There’s certainly potential here and the game has enough positives to make it worth checking out, even with its appparent flaws.
+There’s certainly potential here and the game has enough positives to make it worth checking out, even with its apparent flaws.
 The zombie genre is undoubtedly saturated but They Are Billions feels surprisingly unique with its premise, enough to recommend it to real time strategy fans.
 It may not have the best gameplay loop and the building can feel a little lacklustre at times, but there’s enough promise here to make They Are Billions a game worth checking out.